brightsunp/50-coding-interview-questions/README.md

 The brute force solution makes you really understand the problem, and guarantees that you find a solution.
 Far too many people try to jump into an optimized solution and get lost.
 It's really hard to recover without simply starting over, and in an interview you definitely don't have time to start over.

 ### 3. Optimize the brute force solution
-Time to shine.
+Time to shine yourself.
 But you shouldn't spend more than 5-10 minutes on this step before moving on to coding.
 Try brainstorming more efficient data structures, looking at duplicated or unnecessary work, or just looking for more efficient solutions unrelated to your brute force solution.

 ### 4. Code the solution
 Since you've done all the legwork, coding should be the easy part.
 If not, it's worth dedicating time to practicing coding, particularly on paper or a whiteboard.